-The police department has available, in the lobby area and on its web site, information relevant to filing a complaint on a racial profiling violation by a Bryan Police officer.
-It is believed that through these efforts, the community has been properly informed of the policies and complaint processes relevant to racial profiling.
+The police department made available, in the lobby area and on its web site, information relevant to filing a complaint on a racial profiling violation by a Bryan Police officer.
+It is believed that through these efforts, the community has been properly informed of the new policies and the complaint processes relevant to racial profiling.